 Okay, firstly, the weather appears to be on the turn, but in London we’ve just had one of the brightest, hottest weekends of the summer.
 Now, it may not matter to a lot of people – especially in our increasingly windowless, social-netfraping, Warcraft-'I-can-live-in-another-reality-as-a-Dwarf-lord'-world – but the environment in which we listen to different types of music seems to me to be pretty crucial.
 There’s music that’ll sit right during a sunny day, or late at night in a packed club.
-Strolling to the park this weekend to lay in the grass and ogle scantily dressed girls, but also compelled by the enigmatic rulers of DiS to listen to How To Dress Well’s new record, I desperately want to tell the album’s seemingly inconsolable creator, Tom Krell, to share a warm can of Tyskie with me and lighten the fuck up.
+Strolling to the park this weekend to lay in the grass and watch the world go by, but also compelled by the enigmatic rulers of DiS to listen to How To Dress Well’s new record, I desperately want to tell the album’s seemingly inconsolable creator, Tom Krell, to share a warm can of Tyskie with me and lighten the fuck up.

 What possessed Weird World to release the avant-garde songwriter/producer’s second LP, Total Loss, at the end of summer?
 First track 'When I Was In Trouble' opens with what sounds like a downpour in the background, interspersed with rumbling thunder, while a look at some of the other track names lets you know what else you’re in for: 'Cold Nites'; 'Struggle'; 'Running Back'.
 This music – haunting minimalist electro-r&b – should be experienced in the dead of night, lights off, alone in the darkness.
 Its pale skin must never be touched by the warming, cheering fingers of sunshine.
 It must never see the light of day.
 I’ve learnt that the hard way.